 High winds can cause substantial damage to your home during any season.
-It’s important to take action before a storm hits so that you can avoid damage to your roof, doors and windows.
+That’s why it’s important to take action before a storm hits so that you can prevent damage to your roof, doors and windows.
 Even if you don’t live in an area where hurricanes and tornadoes are likely, you could see high winds from strong spring or summer storms or even blizzards.
 Remember, protecting the outside of your home also helps protect the people inside of it.
 Here are five steps to help protect your home from high winds.

 - Cover Windows and Doors.
 If you live close to the shore, you already know wind can be a serious threat to your home.
 Consider installing steel or aluminum storm shutters on your doors and windows.

 - Inspect Shingles.
 If you haven’t replaced your roof or had it inspected in a while, it might be a good idea to hire a professional roofing company to proactively check it out.